FactoryBoy/factory_boy/docs/internals.rst

 Then, we'll pass the strategy and passed-in overrides to the :meth:`~Factory._generate` method.

-.. note:: According to the project roadmap, a future version will use a :meth:`~Factory._generate_batch`` at its core instead.
+.. note:: According to the project road map, a future version will use a :meth:`~Factory._generate_batch`` at its core instead.

 A factory's :meth:`~Factory._generate` function actually delegates to a ``StepBuilder()`` object.
 This object will carry the overall "build an object" context (strategy, depth, and possibly other).